 We can also help you apply for German citizenship.

-Obtaining residency in Germany is done through the residence permit, a document which can be granted for a determined period of time, or for undetermined duration (permanent residence permit).
+Obtaining residency in Germany in 2021 is done through the residence permit, a document which can be granted for a determined period of time, or for undetermined duration (permanent residence permit).
 The first type of permit is required in the case of foreigners outside the EU that plan to relocate to Germany for a period longer than three months.
 The temporary residence permit (also referred to as a limited residence permit) is issued for stays of up to one year.

 Upon the expiration of the document, the foreigner is allowed for an extension, but only if the reasons for which the first permit was issued are still available.
 For instance, a person who has obtained a temporary residence permit for study purposes in Germany can prolong the document for the same purpose.